MyHackingSystem/ExcelDataAnalysis/README.md

 # Bike Buyers Dataset Analytics

-This project involves analyzing the Bike Buyers Dataset using Excel to uncover insights and trends related to customer behavior and factors influencing bike purchases.
+Analyzed the Bike Buyers Dataset using Excel to uncover insights and trends related to customer behavior and factors influencing bike purchases.

 ## Objectives
  - Clean and preprocess the dataset for analysis.